mixologee/tirvandor/homebrewery-files/dmg-homebrewery.md

 ### Background & History
 Garrett was born common—a blacksmith's son in a village that no longer exists.
 He rose through military service, catching the eye of a minor baron whose daughter he married.
 Within a decade, his father-in-law was dead, his wife controlled the barony, and Garrett controlled his wife.
 It was the first of many such arrangements.

 His genius was marriage—not romance, but strategy.
 Each wedding brought lands, alliances, and opportunities for accidents.
-By the time he founded House Blackwood officially in 750 BS, he controlled territory that had belonged to six different families, all of whom had died without other heirs.
+By the time he established the Blackwood bloodline in 750 BW, he controlled territory that had belonged to six different families, all of whom had died without other heirs.
+The family would not become a formal noble house until Lord Aldric Blackwood I built Raven's Keep in 587 CR, but Garrett's legacy—and his curse—would define them forever.

 But political cunning alone couldn't explain his success.
 In his journals, he wrote of "the Whispering Patron"—a shadow entity that offered knowledge in exchange for service.
 Garrett accepted, and the entity's counsel made him nearly prescient in matters of politics and murder.
 The price was a curse on his bloodline: every Blackwood heir would hear the whispers, and some would answer.